moosaabbasii/Moosaabbasii/README.md

 # Hi, I'm Moosa 👋

 CS Student at the University of South Florida Honors College (GPA: 3.90), Green and Gold Presidential Scholar, Dean's List.
-I currently conduct supervised research in application security — building automated security-testing tooling and deploying it to the cloud.
+I currently conduct supervised research in application security, building automated security-testing tooling and deploying it to the cloud.

 I like working close to the metal, from low-level algorithms and data structures in C++ to cloud-native serverless architectures on AWS and GCP.
 Lately I've been diving deeper into AI/ML and application security, exploring how intelligent systems are built, trained, deployed, and hardened in real-world systems.